-Apply cool water.
+2. Apply cool water

-Avoid submerging your dog in a tub or pool because this could cool him too fast and cause other problems like cardiac arrest and bloat.
-Also, avoid cold water or ice because these will cause the blood vessels to constrict, slowing blood flow and the cooling process.
+Avoid submerging your dog in a tub or pool.
+This could cool him too fast and cause other problems like cardiac arrest and bloat.
+Also, avoid cold water or ice.
+These will cause the blood vessels to constrict, slowing blood flow.

-Air him out.
+3. Air him out

-Keep him moving.
+4. Keep him moving

 If he gulps down too much water too fast, it can cause vomiting or bloating.

-Get a quick and easy bone broth recipe here!
+[Related] Get a quick and easy bone broth recipe here!

-Get him to the vet.
+6. Get him to the vet

-3 Homeopathic Remedies for an Overheated Dog
+3 Homeopathic Remedies For An Overheated Dog

-This is a good first choice at first sign of heatstroke.
+- Aconitum napellus 6C to 30C This is a good first choice at first sign of heat stroke.
 If your dog needs this remedy, he may also seem very fearful or anxious.
 Give three pellets every 10 minutes for up to three doses.
 If he doesn’t seem better, try one of the other remedies listed.

-If the dog needs this remedy, he may seem very weak and his muscles may be trembling.
+- Gelsemium 30C If the dog needs this remedy, he may seem very weak and his muscles may be trembling.
 Give three pellets every 10 minutes for up to three doses.
 If the dog is not any better, try the next remedy.

 - Glonoinum 6C to 30C You may see vomiting and weakness.
 His gums may be pale, red or have a bluish cast.
 Give three pellets every 5 minutes.